Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 Bat Dan Bia Hoi

 Bat Dan and Duong Thanh are two Bia Hoi corner bars that sit catty-corner from each other.
 The open-air venues have low tables and chairs that spill out onto the sidewalks.
-A popular spot with locals, each small glass of Fresh Beer costs about 50 cents!
+Each small glass of beer costs about 50 cents!

 New Bia Hoi Corner: Hang Buom and Dao Duy Tu

-Dubbed by locals as the New Bia Hoi Corner, vendors pop up all along the stretch of sidewalk at the intersection of Hang Buom and Dao Duy Tu.
-On weekends, when the street is closed to traffic, live bands join the party, too!
+Dubbed as the New Bia Hoi Corner, vendors pop up all along the stretch of sidewalk at the intersection of Hang Buom and Dao Duy Tu.
+On weekends, live bands join the party, too!

 Fresh Beer at Dao Duy Tu and Luong Ngoc Quyen

-Another fun Fresh Beer Corner that pours cheap glasses of Bia Hoi is at the intersection of Dao Duy Tu and Luong Ngoc Quyen.
-However, rather than vendors serving drinks, the beer comes from the established corner restaurants.
+Another fun corner for cheap glasses of Bia Hoi is at the intersection of Dao Duy Tu and Luong Ngoc Quyen.

 Hanoi Itinerary Travel Tips